The re-emergence of Czech music

 Although music had always been an important part of life in Bohemia (now part of the Czech Republic), few of its pre-19th century native composers are known to us today.
 There has admittedly been a revival of interest in Biber and Zelenka in recent years, but even their reputations hardly rest on any Bohemian flavour in their music, despite the efforts of Adam Michna to introduce a folky inflection to his secular works in the 17th century.
 It was not until 1870 that a recognisably Czech work would gain international prominence: this was Smetana’s opera The Bartered Bride, whose composer played such a vital role in establishing his country’s musical style that he is regarded as the father of Czech music.

-The likes of Dvořák and Janáček were not far behind, being two and three decades Smetana’s junior respectively, and if the music played by the SCO Wind Soloists in their Side by Side concerts this autumn is not among their best-known, it is worth noting that the skill of Bohemian wind players had been long recognised.
+The likes of Dvořák and Janáček were not far behind, being two and three decades Smetana’s junior respectively, and if the music played by the SCO Wind Soloists in their Side by Side concerts in autumn 2023 is not among their best-known, it is worth noting that the skill of Bohemian wind players had been long recognised.
 The on-stage wind octet in the finale of Mozart’s Don Giovanni, written in 1787 for the Prague National Theatre, is a fine tribute to Bohemia’s musical heritage, one which the country’s own composers would continue to develop over the years.